Scroll to the bottom of this page for Mock Trial info! Click on “Book a Class” above to sign up.

 Dogology’s nose work program is built on a foundation of behavior, education, and respect—for dogs and for the people who love working with them.

-Led by a Certified Nose Work Instructor (CNWI) with extensive education and competition experience, our program emphasizes thoughtful skill development, emotional safety, and clear communication.
+Led by a Certified Nose Work Instructor (CNWI) with extensive behavior education and competition experience, our program emphasizes thoughtful skill development, emotional safety, and clear communication.
 Nose work here is never about rushing dogs through searches or measuring success by comparison.
 Instead, it’s about understanding the work, honoring the individual dog, and creating learning experiences that truly translate beyond the classroom.

 A Behavior Informed Approach